Catholic schools in Canada: Origins of Catholic schools in Ontario

 Canadian Catholic schools were established in Upper Canada (Ontario) before Confederation.
 This raised tensions between the Protestant majority and Catholic minority.
 They wanted a separate education from the Protestants that focused on their religion.
 Catholic schools were often based in Irish Catholicism.
 During the mid-1800s, Irish Catholics in Ontario had a strong distrust towards public education.
 In Ireland, the Protestant minority ruled over the Catholic majority, and there was a strong connection between the Protestant government and the control of religion.
-The Catholic church in Ireland felt condemned by the Protestant government, so when in Canada, Irish Catholics had precedent to distrust an English-based government.
+The Catholic church in Ireland felt condemned by the Protestant government, so in Canada, Irish Catholics had precedent to distrust an English-based government.
 Public school legislation made the Irish Catholics worried about losing Irish culture and heritage.
-Catholic schools were not thought of highly before Confederation, but in the British North America Act of 1867, Catholic schools are recognized alongside public schools.
+Catholic schools were not thought of highly before Confederation, but in the British North America Act 1867, Catholic schools are recognized alongside public schools.

 The British North American Act (BNA Act) was the piece of legislation signed during Canada's confederation.
 In 1863, Sir Richard W. Scott created the Separate Schools Act (also known as the Scott Act), which outlined the creation of a separate school system that would grant religious privileges to students - in this case, Catholic.
 The first paragraph of section 93 in the BNA Act stated that "nothing in any such law shall prejudicially affect any right or privilege with respect to denominational schools which any class of persons have by law in the Province at the union."
 This sanctioned Scott's Separate Schools Act in Canada's constitution.

 As a part of the Scott Act, rural Catholic schools gained the same rights as those in urban areas.
 They also gained financial support from the central government.
 Canada's confederation complicated the national Catholic school situation.
 By 1867, the groundwork and foundation for Catholic schooling had been created, but after confederation, jurisdiction over education was given to the provincial governments.
 One of the complications was for the minorities in the different provinces.
 The French minority in Ontario and English minority in Quebec struggled greatly with the Catholic school question post-confederation.
 As part of section 93 of the British North America Act, denominational schools (like Catholic schools) had their foundation from pre-confederation preserved in legislation.
 This small part of section 93 became a strong argument when Provincial governments tried to infringe on their rights.